Floodwaters rise as killer storm stalks southeastern US - AFP

-Grifton (United States) (AFP) - Catastrophic floods raised the threat of landslides and dam failures across the southeastern United States on Monday, prolonging the agony caused by a killer hurricane that has left more than a dozen people dead and caused billions of dollars in damage.
+Grifton (United States) (AFP) - Catastrophic floods raised the threat of dam breaks and landslides across the southeastern United States on Monday, prolonging the agony caused by a killer hurricane that has left more than a dozen people dead and billions of dollars in damage.

-Downgraded to a tropical depression, Florence crept over South and North Carolina, dumping heavy rains on already flood-swollen river basins that authorities warned could bring more death and destruction.
+Downgraded to a tropical depression, Florence slowly crawled over South and North Carolina, dumping heavy rains on already flood-swollen river basins that authorities warned could bring more death and destruction.

-The National Hurricane Center said the storm was expected to weaken further on Monday "before re-intensifying as it transitions to an extratropical cyclone Tuesday and Wednesday."

-The National Weather Service Weather Prediction Center warned of "heavy and excessive rainfall over the next couple of days."
+The National Weather Service Weather Prediction Center warned Sunday night of "heavy and excessive rainfall over the next couple of days."

 "A lot of people have evacuated already," said Denise Harper, a resident of Grifton, a small North Carolina town threatened by rising water levels in a nearby creek and the River Neuse.
 "It's worrying to watch the water slowly rising."